 Methods of Fraud Analytics

-There are five important fraud detection methods.
+There are five important fraud methods given below.

 Sampling is mandatory for certain processes of fraud detection.
 Sampling will be more effective where there a lot of data population involved.
 But still it has its own disadvantage.
-Sampling may not be able to fully control the fraud detection as it takes only few population into consideration.
+Sampling may not be able to fully control fraud detection as it takes only few population into consideration.
 Fraudulent transactions do not occur randomly therefore an organization need to test all the transactions to effectively detect fraud.

 Ad-Hoc is nothing but finding out fraud by means of a hypothesis.
 It allows you to explore.
 You can test the transactions and find out if there are any opportunities for fraud to take place.
 You can have a hypothesis to test and find out if there is any fraudulent activity occurring and then you can investigate on the same.